 Your mailing list represents your most engaged audience.
 These people have chosen to receive your emails, so if you can create engaging messages and great offers that drive them to your store, this will also be your highest converting audience.

-Klaviyo integrates seamlessly with Shopify.
-It includes custom email templates, email autoresponders and flows, custom notification templates, email pop-ups, as well as hosting of your email subscriber lists.
+- Klaviyo is the best-in-class email marketing platform for ecommerce, and integrates seamlessly with Shopify.
+It includes custom signup forms and popups, custom email campaigns, email autoresponders and flows, custom notification templates, advanced personalisation and segmentation of active profiles, and unique discount codes.
 It's free for up to 250 subscribers and 500 emails per month.

 Google Ads and Facebook Ads can be effective ways of using paid advertising to reach your audience.
 Google ads are probably better for finding people with an intent to buy by using keywords that reflect this, such as "buy nike trainers online".